BrianAA/dashchat/README.md

 " - " dashes to indicate message threads within a conversation allowing for options to be nested and naturally be written out.

 ## Getting started
 To start copy and paste the `dashchat.cs` into your project.
 Add it to a game object and it is ready to be used.
+You can use the example text file found in the repo to help you start.

 ### Initializing a chat
 Generate a text file and use it as the source of the dialogue.
 Calling `DashChat.dash.initialize($your text file)` will start the